volvo007/dash_exploration/README.md

 ### Update Log
 ----------
+V0.3 7/18/2019
+Add a fuction that allows you to custmize **chart title** and **y-axis title** Add a fuction that allows you to change the type of chart among 'scatter', 'line chart' or 'scatter + line chart'

 V0.2 7/12/2019
 Add a function that be able to choose the type of the chart: scatter/line only, or scatter+line